 Students who wish to become Registered Dietitians must complete the Nutrition major, the specific additional undergraduate course requirements noted below and a dietetic internship (see Notes).
-These additional 15 may be taken as Approved Program Electives or Free Electives in the Nutrition major.
-This combination is an accredited university undergraduate program with Dietitians of Canada
+These additional ★15 may be taken as Approved Program Electives or Free Electives in the Nutrition major.
+This combination is an accredited university undergraduate program with Dietitians of Canada.

-- (1) Required Dietetics Courses (★15)
+(1) Required Dietetics Courses (★15)

 - a.
 INT D 410 (See Note 2)

 - b.
 NU FS 374, 461

-- c. ★3 Approved Program Elective chosen from NUTR 452, 478, 479, NU FS 428
+- ★3 Approved Program Elective chosen from NUTR 452, 478, 479, NU FS 428

 - d.
 NUTR 476

-- Students planning to apply for the University of Alberta Integrated Dietetic Internship Program must register in NUTR 468 and one of NU FS 377 or 461 in the third year of their program - (2) Students must have completed NU FS 468 or NUTR 468 prior to registering in INT D 410.
+- Students planning to apply for the University of Alberta Integrated Dietetic Internship must have successfully completed NUTR 468 and have successfully completed or be registered in NU FS 377 and 461 for the upcoming academic year. - (2) Students must have completed NU FS 468 or NUTR 468 prior to registering in INT D 410.